theNewDynamic/thenewdynamic.org/content/article/welcome-to-the-new-the-new-dynamic.md

 - "/uploads/maxresdefault.jpg"

 ---
 We just launched the next iteration of the New Dynamic.
-There's much more to be done (side projects!), but the site has never been so ready to grow with burgeoning ecosystem of tools and methods that make up the #JAMstack.
+There's much more to be done (side projects!), but the site has never been so ready to grow with the burgeoning ecosystem of tools and methods that make up the #JAMstack.

 The core of the site is the directory of nearly 200 tools.
 We've been collecting links related to those tools for years; we now have over 600 links.
 We also have over 100 sites in our showcase to show a broad range of use-cases for what we think is the very best way to build websites.